 This is not a paper about how to mandate or further regulate public education; rather, it is a paper about how to more effectively organize the local incentive structure to ensure that the distribution of learning outcomes shifts positively for everybody.
-As the reader will discover, this comparative analysis leads to some striking differences, such that common sense requires adjustment in the way interests are organized at the local level for school board directors.
+As the reader will discover below, this comparative analysis leads to some striking differences between for-profit organizations and local school districts, such that common sense requires adjustment in the way interests are organized at the local level for school board directors if one wishes to improve learning outcomes.
 The thesis of the paper is that with a revised incentive structure, it is entirely reasonable to expect improved learning outcomes.
 However, systemic change through tweaks in state school codes/laws is required to enable local school boards to improve educational outcomes.

 The paper is organized as follows.
 Section 2 discusses how publicly traded corporations are typically organized and typically governed under federal and state law.
 Section 3 describes how public education typically is effected through state law, and discusses the latitude accorded to local boards of education.
-Section 4 compares and discusses the two schemes-monitoring devices and activities that are observable in the case of school boards, and publicly traded private corporations-and describes remedy mechanisms that each system of governance faces from stakeholders who are dissatisfied with outcomes.
+Section 4 compares and discusses the two schemesmonitoring devices and activities that are observable in the case of school boards, and publicly traded private corporations- and describes remedy mechanisms that each system of governance faces from stakeholders who are dissatisfied with outcomes.
 Section 5 contains suggested solutions to findings of a determined lack of coherent incentives facing local school board members.
 Focusing and rationalizing the incentive structure facing local school boards constitutes the strengthening of local control that is the promise of this paper.
 Section 6 concludes.

-SECTION 2: THE DUTIES AND AUTHORITIES OF BOARDS AND OFFICERS OF WIDELY HELD, PUBLICLY TRADED CORPORATIONS
+SECTION 2: THE DUTIES AND AUTHORITIES OF BOARDS AND OFFICERS OF WIDELY HELD, PUBLICLY TRADED CORPORATIONS8